 Issue proceedings against your conveyancing solicitor for professional negligence – If your solicitor failed to properly advise you in relation to the location of the boundaries before you bought your home, you may have a claim against them for professional negligence.
 However, any claim will depend on the extent of your solicitor’s retainer and whether they provided you with sufficient information before you bought the property.
 Were you shown the seller’s replies to enquiries?
 Did your solicitor provide you with a report on title?

 Seek to resolve the issue through Alternative Dispute Resolution (ADR) -The Royal Institute of Chartered Surveyors provides a Dispute Resolution Service to address disputes relating to boundaries.
 This process can include mediation and expert determination of the boundary.
 These processes are viable alternatives to issuing court proceedings and can be faster and more cost effective.
 An additional benefit is that the process is less confrontational than litigation.
 However, there are limitations to alternative dispute resolution.

 The parties both have to consent to the process and it may not be possible to reach an agreement with your neighbour.
 In addition, alternative dispute resolution does not provide a mechanism for enforcement.
 If, for example, the position of your boundary is determined and your neighbour fails to move the physical boundary to its correct location, you may well have to issue court proceedings anyway.

-For solicitor help with a boundary dispute, party wall issue or neighbour disputes generally, get in touch with us.
+For solicitor help with a boundary dispute, party wall issue, if you need a solicitir for a Party Wall Agreement or legal advoice on neighbour disputes generally, get in touch with us.
 We are experienced and practical and can help find the right solution.